Turnout reaches disparaging levels. Baker, Coakley grossly underperforms.

 Voter apathy created a scenario where Fisher voters suddenly gained a bigger presence in the pool, and he exceeded expectations and energized a base that the MassGOP has frequently had problems with.
 Claiming victory in a dozen and a half towns outright, as well as taking upward to 40% of the vote in every county west of Worcester, including in traditionally large population centers such as Worcester, Fitchburg, and Springfield paints a much different picture than the 10% or so most polling had been expecting him to get.

 Go West, Young Martha

 Such a problem was not uniquely reserved for the MassGOP either, as the same can be said to have happened with the gubernatorial fisticuffs between Coakley, Grossman, and Berwick.
-Initial polling had given Coakley a safe lead since she left the convention, with Grossman only once bridging an otherwise large 20 point gap.
-Berwick often preformed in the low teens, with numbers similar to those seen by Mark Fisher in his race.
+Initial polling had given Coakley a safe lead since she left the convention, with Grossman only once bridging an otherwise large 20-point gap.
+Berwick often performed in the low teens, with numbers similar to those seen by Mark Fisher in his race.
 The results?
-Coakley winning with a slight plurality of only five points.
+Coakley won with a slight plurality of only five points.